hacspec/book/src/language/seq.md

 final length of the seq has to be provided at creation time.
 See the hacspec standard library documentation for more details.

-`Seq` is a generic type that always has to be indexed by the content of the
+`Seq` is a built-in generic type that always has to be indexed by the content of the
 cells: `Seq<u8>`, etc.

 ## Arrays